na-na-hi/renget/archive/desuAnon.md

 A: no thanks.

 Q: Are you one of the desuposters in /aicg/?
-A: almost never.

-Q: Do you condone desu rudeposting?
-A: never, and neither does she.

-Q: Do you run a proxy?
-A: no.
+A: quite rarely; not a regular occurrence.

+Q: Is desu == Suiseiseki, from Rozen Maiden?
+A: in part. desu is an entity born out of the sea of information.

 Q: ですか?
 A: です.